 “Exceeding frontiers in research today will lead to important and meaningful therapies for patients tomorrow.”
 CEO and President of Takeda, Christophe Weber, delivered remarks on innovation and collaboration to attendees at the second annual Innovators in Science Award Ceremony and Symposium in Tokyo, Japan.
 The event, held in partnership with the New York Academy of Sciences (NYAS), honored Dr. Michele De Luca and Dr. Shruti Naik - two researchers whose pioneering efforts are leading innovation in the field of regenerative medicine.

-Christophe Weber, Takeda CEO; Andy Plump, President, Research & Development; and Toshio Fujimoto, General Manager, Shonan Health Innovation Park represented Takeda during the ceremony and presented Dr. De Luca and Dr. Naik with their Awards.
-Videos highlighting each winner’s research accomplishments are available above.
+Christophe Weber, Takeda CEO; Andy Plump, President, Research & Development; and Toshio Fujimoto, General Manager, Shonan Health Innovation Park represented Takeda during the ceremony and presented the 2019 winners with their Awards.

-The goal of the Innovators in Science Award is to celebrate scientists who have distinguished themselves for the creative thinking and impact of their research.
-This program is another step in Takeda’s commitment to promoting scientific excellence as well as fostering a sense of community between industry and academia.
+Drawn from major universities and academic medical centers, or equivalent, around the world, the Innovators in Science Award will honor distinguished research with two prizes of US $200,000.
+In recognizing and celebrating transformative and disruptive research, this program is another step in Takeda’s commitment to promoting scientific excellence as well as fostering a sense of community between industry and academia.

 “Our collaboration with NYAS and leading, global institutions and scientists celebrates what Takeda strives for every day,” said Weber.
 “This partnership strengthens hope and opens the possibility that, together, we’ll discover important, next-generation therapies.”